jif245/PUI2017_clm633/HW5_clm633/README.md

 # PUI2017 HW 5.

 ### Collaborators
-This time, no one specific, maybe Sunglyoung Kim (we both looked at the same stackoverflow question and talked about it).
+This time, no one specific, maybe Sunglyoung Kim (we both looked at the same stackoverflow question and talked about it, he also helped me debug my Q3 data cleaning).
 I wrote all code myself in general, though.
 As usual I helped people with their own code in various capacities but nothing that I'd rmark on.

 ### Assignment 1 Summary